-While still newlyweds my wife and I visited Plimouth Plantation in Massachusetts, the impossibly authentic re-creation of America’s first Pilgrim colony occupied by role-playing historian-actors who live out the daily lives of the original inhabitants.
+While still newlyweds, my wife and I visited Plimouth Plantation in Massachusetts, the impossibly authentic re-creation of America’s first Pilgrim colony occupied by role-playing historian-actors who literally live out the daily lives of the original inhabitants.
 During the course of our day we visited with Alice Bradford as she caught, killed, plucked, and cooked a goose over a log fire!
 When we left, we felt like we’d emerged from a time machine.

 “He will prepare the people for the coming of the Lord,” they are told.
 But there are hints of suffering to come (the adult John would be beheaded for preaching this message).
 They are given a choice.
 Their response?
 “Yes!”

 sent to heal our broken world.
-Perceiving this as a threat, he sets out to kill the newborn savior (this event actually occured some time after Jesus’ birth).
+Perceiving this as a threat, he sets out to kill the newborn savior (this event actually occurred some time after Jesus’ birth).
 “The one who controls the game,” he says, “is the one who wins!”
 Wrong.
-(Herod died a short time later, as broken as the world he claimed to rule.)
+(Herod died a short time later, paranoid and disease-ridden, as broken as the world he claimed to rule.)

 rural Bethlehem were not hoteliers, they were simply householders who took in travelers.
 One innkeeper has “no room”–in his home or in his heart.
 But his wife is willing to make room, no matter what it takes.